 When are the absentee deadlines in South Carolina?

-SC absentee voters are asked to complete that process as soon as possible, but the official deadline is at 5 p.m. on the fourth day prior to the election, which is October 30.
-The application can be sent in by email, mail, fax or in person.
+SC absentee voters are asked to complete that process as soon as possible, but the official deadline to apply for an absentee-by-mail ballot is 5 p.m. on Saturday, October 24 — the ballot must be received by the voter registration office by that time.

 To return the ballot, voters can mail it to their county voter registration office by 7 p.m. on November 3.
 If mailing it in, make sure to sign the voter's oath and have the signature witnessed by someone, no notary necessary.